Thermal effects on stellar neutron capture reactions: a quantum dynamical approach: Theory

 In the above $\hat{r}_{cc}|\alpha\rangle=r_{cc,\alpha}|\alpha\rangle$ where the eigenstates $|\alpha\rangle$ are created from the basis spin states $|I_n\rangle$, which define the energy levels of $^{188}$Os.
-The second term, which includes the delta function, is used for the case of the potentials for the ground and first excited states coupling to themselves and avoids the double counting of the original nuclear potential $V_N$ from above.
-These eigenstates are then found by diagonalising the following coupling matrix \cite{hagino1999program}:
+The second term, which includes the delta function, is used for the case of the potentials for the ground and first excited states coupling to themselves and avoids double counting of the original nuclear potential $V_N$ from above.
+These eigenstates are found by diagonalising the following coupling matrix \cite{hagino1999program}:

-Here $\beta_2$ and $\beta_4$ are the quadrupole and hexadecapole deformation parameters that define the shape of the target nucleus.
-These are shown in Table \ref{tab:parameters}.
+Here, $\beta_2$ and $\beta_4$ are the quadrupole and hexadecapole deformation parameters that define the shape of the target nucleus.
+These are shown in Table \ref{deftable}.
 The $R_{cc}$ is the phenomenological value of the coupling radius defined as $R_{cc}=r_{coup} (A_T)^\frac{1}{3}$ fm where $r_{coup}$ is the coupling radius parameter.
-The function $F$ here is defined below as the form factor, where the bracketed portion is a 3-j symbol.
+The function $F$ here is defined in the following as the form factor, where the bracketed portion is a 3-j symbol.

 For a system of $n$ energy levels, there will be $n$ different coupling eigenvalues from Eq. (\ref{coupling matrix}) that are used with Eq. (\ref{coupling equation}) to calculate the full coupling potentials.
 The $0^+$ and $2^+$ states are used here.
-This coupling channel scheme has commonly been used in static coupled channels frameworks such as CCFULL \cite{hagino1999program} and FRESCO \cite{thompson1988coupled}.
+This coupling channel scheme has commonly been used in static coupled-channel frameworks, such as those implemented in the CCFULL \cite{hagino1999program} and FRESCO \cite{thompson1988coupled} codes.
 In the next section, a description of the dynamical extension of this coupled-channel model is shown, along with the implementation of the absorption potential.